pulyaevskiy/firebase-functions-interop/README.md

 For more details see https://firebase.google.com/docs/functions/config-env.

-To read these values in a Firebase function use `FirebaseFunctions.config`.
+To read these values in a Firebase function use `functions.config`.

 Below example also uses [node_http][] package which provides a HTTP client powered by Node.js I/O.